‘Catfish: The TV Show’ Season 6, Episode 1 ‘Shawny & Jack’ Recap [Spoilers]

 — ????
 Nubi ???? (@theLAattraction) March 2, 2017

-Who As The Real Catfish?
+Who Is The Real Catfish?

 Early on in Episode 1 of Season 6, Max told Nev that he was getting bad vibes about Shawny.
 Nev and Max agreed her story was a little off.
-According to Shawny, her and her mystery man Jack had randomly started texting each other.
+According to Shawny, she and her mystery man, Jack, had randomly started texting each other.
 She claimed to have no idea who he was, but that they lived in the same city.
 Max and Nev were having a hard time understanding how Shawny and Jack could live so close to each other and never have spoken or seen each other once.
 More importantly, didn’t they have to know each other in order to exchange phone numbers?

 Max called Shawny out early in the episode and explained to her that they had been played in the past by people who only wanted to be on the MTV show because they needed a way to meet each other in person.
 Shawny, however, reassured Max and Nev that coming on the show was hard enough – she had no reason to lie.